No swiping - connection-based dating

 Who this is for

 Anyone who has tried swipe apps for long enough to know they're not the right shape for them.
 People who would rather have three real conversations than thirty surface ones.
 People who want a dating app where the product is on their side.
-We're currently Austin-first, with the broader Texas community joining as we expand.
+We started in Austin and are now open nationwide.
 If you want to read more about how we compare to specific swipe apps, we have writeups on Tinder, Hinge, and Bumble.
 For the busy-professional version of this same problem, see dating app for busy professionals.

 Common questions